controlm/automation-api-quickstart/102-build-docker-containers-for-controlm/README.md

 ### Docker container for batch application
-Examplses to used as base container for a batch application delivered as docker container.
+Examplses to used as base container for a batch application delivered as a docker container.

 Batch jobs in Control-M are specified using the "host" where to run a command. it can be specific host, or on a logical hostgroup
 ```